 I was a complete newbie back then when I joined my first Discord channel.

-You Can Learn Awesome Discord Formatting
+You Can Learn Awesome Discord Text Formatting

-If you’re reading this, you’ve probably been that guy or gal (or you’re trying to avoid all the disappointment and become a Discord formatting wiz!)
+If you’re reading this, you’ve probably been that guy or gal (or you’re trying to avoid all the disappointment and become a Discord text formatting wiz!)

 You’ll learn the basics behind Discord’s formatting engine (Markdown & Highlight.js), basic formatting commands (bolding, italicizing, underlining, etc.), and you’ll learn how to type out text in boxes and code blocks — in color!